STS-103

-STS-103 was a Hubble Space Telescope servicing mission by Space Shuttle Discovery.
-The mission launched from Kennedy Space Center, Florida, on 19 December 1999 and returned on 27 December 1999.
-It was also the last Shuttle mission of the 1990s, and the only mission to span through Christmas.
+STS-103, the 96th launch of the Space Shuttle and the 27th launch of Space Shuttle Discovery, was Hubble Space Telescope Servicing Mission 3A ('SM3A').
+It launched from Kennedy Space Center, Florida, on 19 December 1999 and returned on 27 December 1999 and was the last Shuttle mission of the 1990s.
+It was the only mission to span through Christmas after being delayed by 13 days for technical and weather reasons.